 Crucially, AR Quick Look means that you don’t need to install a separate third-party app in order to experience augmented reality content on your Apple device.

 For example, online shopping services can give you an AR-enhanced view of their products on your iOS device, effectively embedding a 3D model of them in a room of your choosing.
 Prior to the arrival of AR Quick Look, you would need to head to the App Store and download the specific app for that retailer if you wanted to preview its products in AR.

 AR Quick Look also makes it quick and simple to share these AR files with other iOS users.

 Where can I experience AR Quick Look content?

-You can put AR Quick Look to the test by using an iOS 12-equipped iPhone or iPad and pointing the Safari browser to anywhere that utilizes the USDZ file format.
+You can put AR Quick Look to the test by using an iPhone or iPad with iOS 12 or higher and pointing the Safari browser to anywhere that utilizes the USDZ file format.
 Just keep a lookout for Apple’s AR badge in the corner of web images.

 If you want an example of this in action, try Apple’s own Quick Look Developer website, which gives you a range of 3D objects that can be embedded in your environment with a touch and a sweep of your iPhone.

 Various Shopify retail websites also feature AR Quick Look content, such as this one from shop.magnolia.com.